ProGraphics/prostyle.io/pages/support/pricing.md

 ---
 <div class="row">
   <div class="columns">
     <p class="teaser b60" markdown="1">We strive to make ProStyle accessible to as many people as possible.
 To that end, we do not charge for the most common way it is used; placing prebuilt animations into web pages and web applications.
-We fund further development and support by charging for the less common scenario where the integrations dynamically generate animations, and by selling [ProStyle Plus](/plus/), a set of premium extensions.</p>
+We fund further development and support by charging for the less common scenario of when the animations are dynamically generated, and by selling [ProStyle Plus](/plus/), a set of premium extensions.</p>
   </div>
 </div>
 <div class="row">